thiswillbeyourgithub/save_to_zotero/README.md

 - **Connector Issues**:
   - Ensure Zotero is running before executing the command
   - Check if Zotero is using a non-standard port (can be verified in Zotero's Advanced preferences)
-- **PDF Scrolling Problems**: For very long pages, try breaking the capture into sections.

 ## License